Portland Timbers: Ring of Honor

 Given to those involved with the Portland Timbers deserving of special honors.
-Currently there are only five members of this exclusive group:
+Currently there are only six members of this exclusive group:

 Those inducted have their names displayed in the upper northeast corner of what is now Providence Park.
 Clive Charles' number was retired in a halftime ceremony on August 29, 2003, just three days after his death.
 Timber Jim's number was retired in a halftime ceremony on April 17, 2008.
 Timber Jim is currently the only non-player to be inducted to the Ring of Honor.
 Both John Bain and Jimmy Conway were unveiled as new members at halftime of the club's first ever MLS home game on March 19, 2011.

 Mick Hoban was inducted on during a halftime ceremony on March 8, 2014.
+Diego Valeri is the first MLS-era player to be inducted into the Timbers Ring of Honor, which took place on July 15, 2023, during a match against Columbus Crew SC at Providence Park.